Paula Scher: The Museum of Modern Art

 The Museum of Modern Art (MoMA) has one of the most recognizable logotypes in the museum world.
 In 1964, the Franklin Gothic No.2 logotype was originally designed by Ivan Chermayeff.
 By 2004, Matthew Carter had redrawn a new custom typeface named MoMA Gothic.
-Although MoMA's core identity is a well developed iconic museum, applications like the web, print, and physical environment have not been unified or visionary like the museum itself.
-In order to continually carry the spirit of the institution, the museum hired Pentagram to design a more powerful and integrated comprehensive system.
+Although MoMA's core identity is a well-developed iconic museum, applications like the web, print, and physical environment have not been unified or visionary like the museum itself.
+To continually carry the spirit of the institution, the museum hired Pentagram to design a more powerful and integrated, comprehensive system.

-To create a new approach that modernizes the institution's image, Paula Scher designed a complete methodology for the new system to work at any scale, from an exterior banner to a print advertisement in the newspaper.
+To create a new approach that modernizes the institution's image, Scher designed a complete methodology for the new system to work at any scale, from an exterior banner to a print advertisement in the newspaper.
 She designed a strong grid to uniform placement of images and types.
 The artwork is cropped to maximize visual impact, and each quadrant of a page or a banner has a specific function.
 A particular image is selected as the signature focus for an exhibit and list of upcoming events unrelated to the featured into a text block.
-The black on white logotype placed in a vertical position whenever is possible and always bleeds off an edge.
+The black-on-white logotype is placed in a vertical position whenever possible and always bleeds off an edge.

-Julia Hoffman, MoMA's creative Director for Graphic and Advertising, and her internal team have used the new system and brought the system to life in applications from larger banners and subway posters to the website.
+Julia Hoffman, MoMA's creative director for graphic and advertising, and her internal team have used the new system and brought the system to life in applications from larger banners and subway posters to the website.

+MOMA also holds a collection of Scher's work.

 The Metropolitan Opera

-Paula Scher and Julia Hoffman designed the new identity for the Metropolitan Opera.
+Scher and Julia Hoffman designed the new identity for the Metropolitan Opera.
 The Metropolitan general manager, Peter Gelb, proposed to rebrand the institution and reach wide audiences like the younger generation who had never set foot inside the opera hall.
 The identity was set in Baskerville and Avenir and the campaign featured a performance of Madama Butterfly.
-The print ad campaign launched on August 20, 2006 and according to Thomas Michel, the Metropolitan's marketing director, it was a successful sales day in the history of the organization.
+The print ad campaign launched on August 20, 2006, and according to Thomas Michel, the Metropolitan's marketing director, it was a successful sales day in the history of the organization.